xixianykus/theropods/README.md

 The file can be accessed:
 https://my-json-server.typicode.com/xixianykus/theropods/db

-(The file has to be called db.json to work with typicode it seems)
+(The file has to be called db.json to work with typicode it seems.
+It is also limited to 10k with a max of 30 items!!)

 ## Testing
 Can check locally and  on the WWW using https://hoppscotch.io/ (online app instead of Postman)